NonaEarth/momentum-clone/README.md

 # Momentum Clone

-A clone project that was done with a course in Nomad Coders.
+A Project with a course in Nomad Coders.